Best VPN add-ons for Firefox in 2022

 One of our favorite things about Surfshark is that it comes with unlimited simultaneous connections, so it’s ideal if you’re looking for a VPN for the whole family.

-And best of all, Surfshark is great value for money, with prices starting at just $2.49 a month.
+And best of all, Surfshark is great value for money, with prices starting at just $2.30 a month.
+You can get even better deals with our Surfshark discounts.
 It also comes with a 30-day money-back guarantee, so you can try it out before committing.

 - Fantastic value for money